substrate-asia/hackathon-2023-summer/projects/45-MoonLayer/README.md

 Moonbeam stands out as one of the most successful parachains on Polkadot, boasting high Total Value Locked (TVL) and a thriving ecosystem of dApps.
 With this robust foundation, MoonLayer not only scales along with Moombeam, but also, boost scalability of Moonbeam even further without comprising security.

 By constructing MoonLayer as a Layer 2 Sovereign Rollup on Moonbeam, transaction compression boosts Moonbeam's scalability significantly, allowing for increased transaction throughput and lower fees.
-Furthermore, Moonbeam's dApps can be deployed on MoonLayer MoonLayer's EVM, and assets can be bridged between Moonbeam and MoonLayer seamlessly, enhancing interoperability of both chains.
-In addition, Batches(Rollup blocks) are uploaded from MoonLayer to Moonbeam through Moonbeam transactions, linearly increasing the Moonbeam token($GLMR) price.
+Furthermore, Moonbeam's dApps can be seamlessly deployed on MoonLayer through MoonLayer's EVM, and Batches (Rollup blocks) are uploaded from MoonLayer to Moonbeam through Moonbeam transactions, linearly increasing the Moonbeam token($GLMR) price.

 Consequently, building on Moonbeam ensures mutual benefits for both chains.